 4. 2011 Abbazia di Novacella Sylvaner “Praepositus”

-Ripe pear/green melon, key lime and blossoms with mineral underlay; focused, concentrated and racy with an intense mineral mid-palate.
+Ripe pear, green melon, key lime, and citrus blossoms with mineral underlay; focused, concentrated, and racy with an intense mineral mid-palate.
 Outstanding.

 6. 2010 Cantina Terlano Nova Domus Riserva

-A blend of Chardonnay, Sauvignon Blanc and Pinot Blanc.
+A blend of Chardonnay, Sauvignon Blanc, and Pinot Bianco.
 Vibrant Fuji apple/green pear and white flowers with bright lemon citrus notes.

 7. 2011 Cantina Val Isarco Gewürztraminer “Aristos”

-Ripe peach, tangerine and ginger spice flavors with pronounced floral
+Ripe peach, tangerine, and ginger spice flavors with pronounced floral notes.

 8. 2012 Elena Walch Schiava